PhilippeThunderbolt/PackOS/README.md

 ## Features

 - Belter-style UI (“PACK STATUS”, telemetry bars, alerts)
+- Highly customizable for all messages and timers
 - Animated boot sequence with belter inspired messages
 - Auto-layout adapts to screen size and orientation
 - USB-C or battery powered (LiPo with onboard charging)